team-simplay/SimPlay/docs/source/quickstart.rst

 Usually however, you won't be instantiating these classes yourself, but rather use one of the ``-VisualUtil`` classes which provide a more declarative way of declaring visual state changes.
 All the methods available are documented in their respective sections in :doc:`api_reference/simplay.visualutil`.
-The following section only provides a few examples for these class.
+The following section only provides a few examples for these ``VisualUtils``.

 It is important to notice, that the first parameter of all these functions is of the type ``VisualComponent``.
 This lets the utility functions identify the component for which the event should be logged, and extract additional information